sabradel/linux-lab-projects/project9-log-correlation-detection/README.md

 # Project 9: Log Correlation & Detection

+### Professional Summary
+This project demonstrates foundational SOC skills by simulating authentication events on a Linux server and analyzing them from an attacker/analyst perspective using Kali Linux.

+It highlights:
+- Event generation (failed logins, invalid users, privilege escalation)
+- Correlation and detection techniques
+- SOC-style alert creation and response decision-making
+- Log investigation using Linux command-line tools

+The project provides hands-on experience relevant to SOC analyst and cybersecurity roles, emphasizing **detection, incident response, and documentation**.

 ## Objective
 Demonstrate basic log correlation and detection techniques using Linux systems, simulating real-world authentication events commonly monitored by Security